English, BA

 3 Semester Credit Hours (3 Lecture Hours)

-In recent decades, it has become common to study literature in light of other disciplinary perspectives-and to study other disciplines as they are depicted in literature.
+In recent decades, it has become common to study literature in light of other disciplinary perspectives and to study other disciplines as they are depicted in literature.
 From these interdisciplinary approaches has emerged a distinct mode of analysis that examines texts within their broader social and cultural milieu.
 In this course students will earn to use cross-disciplinary methods to interpret literature and culture.
-Topics will vary, but may include Religion, Medicine, and American Literature, Disability Narratives in the Eighteenth Century, Trauma and the City in Twentieth-Century Literature.
+Topics will vary, but may include Environmental Crisis, Religion, Medicine, and American Literature, Disability Narratives in the Eighteenth Century, Trauma and the City in Twentieth-Century Literature.

 ENGL 3339 Introduction to Linguistics